 Download Voice Recorder and Audio Editor (free, in-app purchases).

-One of the more advanced recorders on the app store, VRP is full of intuitive features which would be very useful for a journalist but you can use it as a personal recording device as well just like a dictaphone.
+One of the more advanced recorders on the app store, VRP is full of intuitive features that would be very useful for a journalist but you can also use it as a personal recording device, just like a dictaphone.

-You also get the option to add tags that can be edited for more clarity.
+You also get the option to add tags that would help you sort files later.
 Once the recording is finished and you get the option to share the file in multiple ways.
-VRP gives you a few editing features including trimming, append, effects (echo, reverb, volume, distortion etc.), and add notes. you can snip a part of the file in the advanced edit option.
+You also get a few editing features including trimming, append, effects (echo, reverb, volume, distortion, etc), and add notes.

 Download Voice Recorder Pro (free, in-app purchases).